Women who have had depression are more likely to develop postpartum depression.

 If women feel sad, support from family members and friends is usually all that is needed.
 But if depression is diagnosed, professional help is also needed.
 Typically, a combination of psychotherapy and antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more is recommended.

-Exercise, phototherapy (light therapy), massage, and omega-3 fatty acid Fatty acids Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more supplements may also help.
+Exercise, phototherapy (light therapy), massage, and omega-3 fatty acid Fatty acids Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more supplements may also help.
 Phototherapy involves sitting a specific distance from a light box that provides light at the recommended intensity.
 People should remain in front of the light for at least 30 minutes, but they should not look directly at the light.
 Phototherapy can be done at home.

 Women who have postpartum psychosis may need to be hospitalized, preferably in a supervised unit that allows the baby to remain with them.
 They may need antipsychotic drugs Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
 A number... read more as well as antidepressants.